deltachat/deltachat-pages/_posts/2018-10-03-desktop-update.md

 author: karissa, magnus
 ---

 We are working on a desktop application for Delta.Chat.
-It's written in electron, based on the [node bindings](https://github.com/deltachat/deltachat-node) and has a UI with strong similarities to Signal desktop.
+It's written in electron, based on the [node bindings](https://github.com/deltachat/deltachat-node) and partially based on the ui from Signal desktop.
 There are some early releases for Linux and Mac out already (Windows in the works).
 You can download them [here](https://github.com/deltachat/deltachat-desktop/releases/).

 At the moment the application can be considered in early alpha with rudimentary features only.
 You can: